sathwik/docker-buildr/README.md

 *Note*: On non-interactive setups like CI servers remove the `-ti`.

+If you want to use a shared local maven repository, just mount your local `.m2` directory into the docker container.
+This can be achieved by adding `-v $HOME/.m2:/root/.m2` to the command above.

 Any buildr arguments can be appended and will be passed to buildr.
 Buildr will operate on the current directory, so you will have immediate access to the build results.

+Example:

+    $ docker run --rm -ti -v `pwd`:/workspace vanto/apache-buildr:jruby-jdk7 clean package test=all

 ## How to build the image?

-Run `make` to create a new image, `make clean` to remove the image.
-JRuby and Buildr version numbers can be changed in the `Dockerfile`, docker tag names can be customized in the `Makefile`.
+Run `docker build --rm -t vanto/apache-buildr:dev .` in the respective directory to create a new image, `docker rmi vanto/apache-buildr:dev` to remove the image.
+JRuby and Buildr version numbers can be changed in the `Dockerfile`.

 ## Thanks
  * [Jimmy Dyson](https://github.com/jimmidyson) for [docker-jruby](https://github.com/jimmidyson/docker-jruby), which served as a template for this project.